Introductory reflections by Prof Alastair Ager, Refugee Hosts Co-I (Queen Margaret University) and Dr Elena Fiddian-Qasmiyeh, Refugee Hosts PI (UCL)

 In light of our project’s interest in exploring both the roles of faith in displacement, and representations of displacement, UNCHR’s Photography Unit has kindly granted Refugee Hosts permission to reproduce the 30 photographs and captions that were originally posted, one-by-one, on each of the 30 days of Ramadan in 2013.
 Each photograph was taken on same day that the image was published by UNHCR, with UNHCR’s Photography Unit in Geneva working closely with a network of photographers throughout the 30-day period to ensure that diverse situations of displacement and different groups of Muslim refugees around the world were represented throughout the series.

 These people’s everyday experiences during Ramadan, alongside their reflections on their and their families’ past, present and future lives, are represented in the context of a range of spaces and places, including in Za’atari refugee camp (Jordan), in the I-12 Refugee Settlement in Islamabad and in Attock (both in Pakistan), Dadaab refugee camp complex (Kenya), and in Thailand’s Ayutthaya immigration detention centre, and in cities and rural areas including Cairo (Egypt), Texas (USA), Beirut and the Bekaa Valley (both in Lebanon), San Juan (Costa Rica) and Malta.
 In spite of its primary focus on refugees (as reflected in UNHCR’s introduction to the series, reposted below), a number of photographs from Mali and the Philippines also reflect the experiences of Muslim internally displaced people (IDPs); members of host communities are also present through photographs of Lebanese volunteers in Beirut, and references to host families in the Bekaa valley and host communities in Thailand.
+Read other pieces in our Faith and Displacement series here.
 Our Representations of Displacement series continues to explore different ways in which refugee and host experiences can be represented to diverse audiences, including through a particular focus on diverse spaces of encounter between displaced and hosting communities in Lebanon, Jordan and Turkey.

 30 Days of Faith, by UNHCR